National Association of Interpreters in Education

 The Board shall have at least three (3) and no more than eleven (11) directors.
-The Board shall appoint individuals to serve in the following designated positions: President, Vice President, Secretary, Treasurer, Membership Director, Professional Development Director, Publications Director, Communications Director.
+The Board shall appoint individuals to serve in the following designated positions: President, Vice President, Secretary/Treasurer, Credentialing Director, Professional Development Director, State Ambassador Director, and Resource Director.
 Board member duties and responsibilities are further outlined in the Policies and Procedures Manual.

 Section 4: ELIGIBILITY.